chalianwar/docker-performance/README.md

 * port: int, the master port the clients will connect to to forward their results.
 * threads: int, Specifies how many processes a single client should spawn to forward requests.
 The number of possible concurrent connections is limited by the number of threads per client times the number of clients
 * wait: boolean, if true, the client threads will wait the relative time between requests as recorded in the traces.
 If false or absent, the clients will send requests as fast as possible.
+* route: optional boolean which instructs the master to route requests to clients based on the remote address of the traces rather than round robin routing.

 #### verbose
 * Optional Booblean, if true prints more information to standard out